 The YIM model empowers youth to identify those with whom they have a connection, current or past.
 The mentoring program provides assistance to engage potential mentors among the caring adults already in their lives and then makes a match in a formal model.
 A formal structure ensures there is proper screening and training and that the relationship is supervised, facilitated, monitored, and supported by mentoring programs utilizing best practices.

 In 2014, MENTOR Nebraska became the first in the country to implement this model in a community based, one-on-one program.
 The model has been specifically deployed to support youth who have been involved in the juvenile justice system, a population of youth who have not been well supported by a traditional mentoring model.
-MENTOR Nebraska supports the implementation of YIM by training YIM mentoring coordinators, serves as the primary liaison for all referrals, provides financial support to mentoring programs on a per match basis, and convenes partners regularly to track progress and troubleshoot challenges.
+MENTOR Nebraska supports the implementation of YIM by training YIM mentoring coordinators, serving as the primary liaison for all referrals, providing financial support to mentoring programs on a per match basis, and convening partners regularly to track progress and troubleshoot challenges.